 I have only tried a few of these myself, but I’ve put this list together as a resource for myself and others to try in the future.
 I hope you find it helpful.

-If you are new to using essential oils, pick up this great starter set of essential oils from Fabulous Frannie on Amazon.
+If you are new to using essential oils, pick up this great starter set of essential oils from Fabulous Frannie.
 It includes 14 great scents to get you started with essential oils.
 I know it was hard for me to pick out my first few essential oils because I didn’t know where to start.
 Hopefully this set will help point you in the right direction!
 If you’re feeling really ambitious you can also pick up a book like Essential Oils for Beginners to get you started.
 This book has a lot of great tips and ideas for getting into the wide world of essential oils!

 – My Homemade Essential Oil Diffusers –